ays-dev/lunarlander-pytorch/README.md

 ## PPO - CNN - LSTM

-Use a custom gym wrapper to generate grayscale image of environment
+Use a custom gym wrapper to generate sequence of grayscale images for the episode

 ```python
 class StateToRGBImage(gym.ObservationWrapper):